 New Mexico: Lincoln County Project

-We are looking for 10 to 15 volunteers to come out to the Sacramento Gypsum Plains, NW of Roswell, to help cleanup trash from another sink complex.
+We are looking for 10 to 15 volunteers to come out to the Sacramento Gypsum Plains, NW of Roswell, to continue the cleanup of trash from a sink complex.
 The target sinks are only about 6 to 10 feet deep and have gently sloping sides.
 Most of the debris is metal, tires, and some wood.
 Basic first aid, helmets, glasses, dust masks, water and a winch truck will be provided by the BLM.

 Volunteers should bring leather gloves, thick pants, sunscreen, a lunch, and sturdy boots.
-Friday night camping will be available nearby.
-It will be a new moon, so the stargazing will be incredible!
 Bring everything you will need for camping and or the work day!
 The area is remote and it could be a warm sunny day, with rain in the afternoon.

 If you are interested in joining, contact Knutt Peterson at the Roswell Bureau Land Management office.